 From cozying up in front of the TV at home to staying warm while being exposed to the elements outside, wool blankets are a natural and proven way to keep heat in and lock out the cold.
 Wool blankets are made with hollow fibers, which means that even if wool gets wet, it still retains heat.
 There’s a reason wool has been used for blankets, pants and jackets for hundreds of years — it’s warm and it’s durable.

 To make wool blankets affordable, many retailers use a small percentage of synthetic material, which can not only bring down the price but also add a softness to the blanket.
-There are also high-end 100% wool blankets that are often used indoors (with price tags this big, these aren’t the blankets you’ll throw in your trunk for emergencies).
+There are also high-end 100 percent wool blankets that are often used indoors (with price tags this big, these aren’t the blankets you’ll throw in your trunk for emergencies).
 We’ve included both options on our list since each blanket comes with its own set of unique properties.